JROB774/brick-and-blood/README.md

 requires *emscripten* to be setup in order for the build to work.
 C++17 is required and all of the external dependencies are provided with the repo.

+## Attribution

+The art assets are public domain assets from the [1-Bit Asset Pack](https://kenney.nl/assets/bit-pack) made by [Kenney](https://kenney.nl/).

+The title font is the, free for personal use, font [billieBob](https://www.1001fonts.com/billiebob-font.html) made by [JOEBOB graphics](https://www.joebobgraphics.com/).

+The game font is the pixel art font [Weiholmir](https://justfredrik.itch.io/weiholmir) made by [JustFredrik](https://justfredrik.itch.io/).

 ## License

 The project's code is available under the **[MIT License](https://github.com/JROB774/santajam/blob/master/LICENSE)**.